rustshop/npcnix/README.md

 with a built-in and integrated (in AWS) permission system, and Terraform integration for convenience.

-The guide will assume you're familiar with with the products and tools used.
+The guide will assume you're familiar with the products and tools used.

-It shouldn't be difficult with a bit of cloud/system administraction skills to implement `npcnix` in any other environment.
+It shouldn't be difficult with a bit of cloud/system administration skills to implement `npcnix` in any other environment.

 All the terraform modules used here are in the `./terraform` directory.
 You should